 Description

-INTERIOR: original banded fireplaces to lounge and dining room; timber staircase of oak; electric maids box and some original radiator guards.
+The interior retains original banded fireplaces in the lounge and dining room, an oak staircase, an electric maids box, and some original radiator guards.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.